txpipe/pallas/pallas-crypto/src/kes/README.md

 ## Compatibility with Cardano
 We provide two implementations of KES for compatibility with Cardano's blockchain.
-Cardano currently uses `Sum6Kes` which is suppoted here.
+Cardano currently uses `Sum6Kes` which is supported here.
 As that implementation is not optimal in what concerns signature size, we provide implementation of `SumCompact6Kes`, which provides an asymptotic halving of the signature size.
 We provide test vectors generated using Cardano's code to ensure that future changes in the